-This experience, of belonging both to the lively city of Oxford and to the private oasis of the college, is part of what makes student life at Oxford so special., is part of what makes student life at Oxford so special.
+This experience, of belonging both to the lively city of Oxford and to the private and unique oasis of the college, is part of what makes student life at Oxford so special.
 You will stay in College accommodation onsite at Lady Margaret Hall, in en-suite bedrooms normally occupied by our undergraduate students during term time.